Chamomile

 Chamomile (American English) or camomile (British English; see spelling differences) (/ˈkæməmaɪl, -miːl/ KAM-ə-myle or KAM-ə-meel) is the common name for several daisy-like plants of the family Asteraceae.
 Two of the species, Matricaria chamomilla and Chamaemelum nobile, are commonly used to make herbal infusions for beverages.
-There is insufficient scientific evidence that consuming chamomile in foods or beverages has any beneficial effects on health.
+Chamomile is used as a flavoring in foods, beverages, and cosmetics, in herbal teas, in brewing beer, and as a ground cover or seating plant in gardens.

+There is no clinical evidence supporting the effectiveness of consuming chamomile to treat any diseases.
+Chamomile may interact adversely with various herbs and drugs, worsen pollen allergies, and is not recommended for people with hormone-sensitive conditions or when combined with anticoagulants.
+Because Roman chamomile may cause uterine contractions, it should not be used during pregnancy, and its safety during breastfeeding is unknown.

+Chamomile is highly susceptible to numerous fungi, Viruses, and Insects, which collectively pose significant threats to its cultivation.
+Chamomile appears in literature, music, and symbolism—as a soothing remedy in The Tale of Peter Rabbit, the title of The Camomile Lawn, a lyric in No Doubt’s "Hey Baby," a metaphor in Shakespeare, and as Russia’s national flower.

 Etymology

-The word chamomile is derived via the French and Latin, from the Greek χαμαίμηλον, from χαμαί, and μῆλον.
+The word chamomile is derived via French and Latin, from the Greek χαμαίμηλον, from χαμαί, and μῆλον.
 First used in the 13th century, the spelling chamomile corresponds to the Latin chamomilla and the Greek chamaimelon.
 The spelling camomile is a British derivation from the French.